AnswerDotAI/basedpl/tests/reference/README.md

 These files retain all 734 assertions and 8 example programs from ngn, all 1,138 April core assertions/demos and 675 library/demo assertions/setup entries, and all 5,747 APLcart main/tacit catalogue rows.
 Entries are not removed because miniapl cannot execute them yet.
 Explicit exclusions remain in the inventory with their reason.

-The initial import has 538 active cases: 140 ngn, 324 April and 74 APLcart.
-There are 5,143 pending entries, 2,154 scope questions and 467 explicit exclusions.
+The initial import had 538 active cases: 140 ngn, 324 April and 74 APLcart.
+It had 5,143 pending entries, 2,154 scope questions and 467 explicit exclusions.
 These are source entries, not a claim that 8,302 executable conformance tests exist.
 In particular, many APLcart entries are recipes with unbound arguments and no expected result.
 They still need concrete examples.
 Library cases need their definitions and setup.

+After Dyalog examples and the September 18 sweep: 1,583 active (460 ngn, 897 April, 98 APLcart, 128 Dyalog), 4,226 pending, 2,154 questions and 469 exclusions.
+The sweep enabled 917 cases with independent expectations.
+It also exposed and helped fix a nonterminating complex GCD.
+Current counts and failure details come from the scan below; old fixture reasons describe their last review, not necessarily today's implementation.

 Run the active cases with: